 Learn the art of social skills (damn it, no creativity!).

 As you interact more all kind of pre-existing programs will kick in.
-You are just (re)learning how to use them.
-For example, how to recognize facial expressions is hard-wired – you just need to practice eye contact again.
+You are (re)learning how to use them.
+For example, how to recognize facial expressions is hard-wired.
+You just need to practice eye contact again.

 Often reflect and go back to how you practiced.
 Rehearse in your head.
 Confront people and their emotions.
 Get experienced with your own!